roblevay/T1987/Lab 01 Architecture.md

 SELECT * FROM sys.dm_os_waiting_tasks
 ORDER BY wait_duration_ms DESC--All processes,
 ```
- In the second query, around 10-15 background queries appear above the lock **LCK_M_S**.
+ In the second query, around 10-15 or more background queries appear above the lock **LCK_M_S**.
 That is normal.The bakground processes are not important
 - Close all query windows

 **Step 1: CXPACKET och CXCONSUMER**